leafflowup/try_demo/README.md

 some text
 aa``co```de``
 ## some List example
-I need some thing below"
+I need some thing below:
 - an apple
 - an orange

+- an almond
 ## Fence Code Block
 ```java
 public class TestBitOp {